Brigad/redux-rest-easy/docs/principles/actions.md

 The payload will be normalized using _optional_ function `action.normalizer` if there is one (and if the request succeeded).
 The payload will otherwise be stored as-is.

+The payload metadata will be extracted using _optional_ function `action.metadataNormalizer` if there is one (and if the request succeeded).

 ### Dispatch the RECEIVE / FAIL action

 Dispatching the **RECEIVE** action will trigger the corresponding reducer and store the normalized data in the state.
 See [reducers documentation](./reducers.md#receive).